Protectionism and economic growth: Causal evidence from the first era of globalization: Channels

 \subsection{Imports}

 It is conceivable that protectionism decreased imports, especially from those countries from which Sweden imported a substantial fraction of its goods.
-However, Figure \ref{fig: Imports as a Share of GDP} does not suggest that the introduction of tariffs decreased imports.
-The total value of imports increased from 297.410.000 kronor in 1887 to 324.709.000 kronor in 1888 (see Appendix \ref{sec: Imports by trade partner}).
-The protectionist tariff policy in early 1888 did not reverse the steady growth of imports.
-The total value of imports as a share of GDP increased from 14.95 percent in 1870 to 23.87 percent in 1887.
-In 1888, imports as a share of GDP increased to 25.23 percent and reached 26.37 percent in 1890.
-We also do not find evidence that aggregate import levels masked heterogeneous effects of the Swedish tariffs on individual trading partners; see Appendix \ref{sec: Imports by trade partner} for information on how Swedish imports from individual countries developed between 1870 and 1890.\footnote{We also investigate whether the Swedish protectionist policies decreased imports from countries which depend on exporting their goods to Sweden.
-A substantial decrease of exports to Sweden would have likely impacted GDP in these countries.
-However, Sweden was a minor trade partner for all donor pool countries.
-Exports to Sweden as a share of total exports did not exceed 15 percent for any donor pool country and were much smaller for most countries.}
+However, the empirical results in Figure \ref{fig: Imports as a Share of GDP} do not suggest that the introduction of tariffs decreased imports.
+The total value of imports increased from 297.41 million SEK in 1887 to 324.71 million SEK in 1888.
+The protectionist tariff policy implemented in early 1888 did not reverse the steady growth of imports.
+The total value of imports as a share of GDP increased from 14.95\% in 1870 to 23.87\% in 1887.
+In 1888, imports as a share of GDP increased to 25.23\% and reached 26.37\% in 1890.

+We do not find evidence that aggregate import levels masked heterogeneous effects of the Swedish tariffs on individual trading partners.
+See Appendix \ref{sec: Imports by trade partner} for how Swedish imports from individual countries developed between 1870 and 1890.

+Bildt's government increased tariffs to different extents across sectors (see Section \ref{sec:tariffs}).
+Appendix \ref{sec: Swedish imports by sector} shows how the composition of Swedish imports across sectors developed between 1870--1890.
+Agricultural imports remained stable on a high level, and manufactured imports continued their growth path after 1888.
+Based on our data, we cannot disentangle the effects of tariffs on agricultural imports and tariffs on manufactured imports.
+However, we do not observe that the composition of imports changed substantially after 1887.